Kalashkundaliyacyber/App.Hackinghub/Path to RCE/Readme.md

 ```

-Let me know if you need further adjustments!
+All image paths are updated to use `./Assets/`.
+Let me know if any additional modifications are required!
 ```